When Overeating Turns into Compulsive Overeating Disorder & When to Consider Getting Treatment Help

 Once a person starts sacrificing important relationships, work responsibilities and/or his or her health and well-being for the sake of overeating, a full-blown food addiction has taken hold.

 The weight gain that results from compulsive overeating disorder places individuals at considerable risk of developing other serious health conditions, such as heart disease, type 2 diabetes and high blood pressure among others.
 Without needed treatment help, the emotional and psychological triggers that drive overeating behaviors will only grow stronger with time.

-If you or someone you know struggles with overeating, please don’t hesitate to call our toll-free helpline at to speak with one of our addictions specialists.
+If you or someone you know struggles with overeating, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.